amitkparekh/my-tech-stack/README.md

 # my-tech-stack

-> This repository lists my favorite technologies and tools for all the developpment lifecycle.
+> This repository lists my favorite technologies and tools for all the developpment lifecycle from idea to production.
+From my favorite languages like PHP and Go to develop applications to great PaaS services that I could use for faster application development.
+With the tools listed in here, I believe I can build anything.

 ## Backend